apache/mxnet/docs/user-guide/overview.md

 ```julia
 @inplace weight += -lr * (grad_scale * grad + self.weight_decay * weight)
 ```
 Note there is no much magic in `mx.inplace`: it only does a shallow translation.
 In the SGD update rule example above, the computation like scaling the gradient by `grad_scale` and adding the weight decay all create temporary `NDArray` objects.
-However, libmxnet has a customized memory allocator designed specifically to handle this kind of situations.
-So typically creating temp intermediate arrays is not a problem.
+To mitigate this issue, libmxnet has a customized memory allocator designed specifically to handle this kind of situations.
 The following snippet does a simple benchmark on allocating temp `NDArray`s vs. pre-allocating:
 ```julia
 using Benchmark
 using MXNet